jeanetterosario88/thelogbook/README.md

 This project builds the The Logbook aka The How'd It Go?: a site where a person can keep track of important interactions such as job interviews, auditions, and networking events.

 This application implements two classes: Entry and User.
 A user cannot take any actions outside of signing up, unless they are logged in.
-Once logged in, Once a user is logged in, they can read, edit, create and delete their entries, and then log out.
+Once logged in, a user can edit their login credentials.
+While logged in, a user can read, edit, create and delete their entries, and then log out.

 DEVELOPMENT